-Vernon Park Primary School has a Team of professionals Around the School (TAS).
-The team is made up of a Children's Support Worker, a Social Worker, a School Nurse, the school's Inclusion Manager, Pastoral Manager and the Head Teacher.
+Vernon Park Primary School has a team of professionals 'Team Around the School' (TAS).
+The team is made up of a Family Help Coordinator, a Social Worker, a School Nurse, the school's SEND/Inclusion Manager, Pastoral Manager and the Head Teacher.
 The team meet half termly to discuss families, who have given permission and requested further support.
 Planned actions e.g. EHA, EPEC, etc are undertaken and outcomes reported to school staff at the next meeting or before.